cowrie/cowrie/INSTALL.md

 ## Step 1: Install dependencies

 There are two ways to install Cowrie's Python dependencies: in a Python virtual environment or directly on to the system.
 The virtual environment is preferred as it isolates Cowrie and its dependencies from other Python software on the system.

 ### Option A: dependencies for virtualenv

-This install virtual environments and other dependencies.
-The actual python packages are installed later.
+This installs virtual environment software and other dependencies.
+The actual Python packages are installed later.

 On Debian based systems (tested on Debian 8, 2016-08-30):
 ```